YouriLangh/InteractiveLearning/README.md

 Normally the app should open automatically on your connected device after the apk is installed.
 If not, pressing R in the terminal will refresh the app if an error occurred in the app.
 Pressing A will open the app on the android device again.

+5. Update the "apiUrl" field in app.json to your local IP.

 ## Setting Up the Video Streaming Service

 1. **Install the IP Webcam app** on your Android device.